 Climb to the top of the Saint Augustine Lighthouse (inset right) and enjoy a majestic view of the nation's oldest city.
 Open daily from 9am to 6pm (except during Thanksgiving Day and Christmas Day).
 Extended hours apply during holidays and summer months.

 At the Ponce Inlet Lighthouse (main photo above) small group-tours are offered through a program called Climb with the Keepers.
 Museum exhibits add a fascinating look at lighthouse equipment, area shipwrecks and lives of the lighthouse keepers.
 The lighthouse and museum are open daily at 10am.

 A stop at Cape Canaveral Lighthouse is now available as part of a history tour of the Cape Canaveral Air Force Station.
 See some of the first launch sites at the Cape as well as the historic lighthouse.
 Visitors are welcome to climb to the 5th floor and see how the lightkeepers transported the fuel oil up the circular staircase.
-Canaveral bus tours begin at the Exploration Tower in Port Canaveral on Fridays and Saturdays.
+Canaveral bus tours begin at the Exploration Tower in Port Canaveral.

 The Jupiter Inlet Lighthouse (inset left) and Museum offer climbing tours of Jupiter Light, exhibits in the waterfront history museum and birds-eye-views of Jupiter Inlet.
 The Lighthouse is on a US Coast Guard base and visitors are permitted access through a guided tour only.
 Tours run most every day, from 10am to 4pm.